• My Comic Book Haul Yesterday and Today — A List

 4.5 out of 5

 Long ago a war was fought between mythical creatures and humanity and, during that war, King Balor, leader of an elfin race, had an unstoppable Golden Army created for him, one that laid waste to humanity.
 The army marched and destroyed everything in its path.
 Amidst the piles of bodies and oceans of blood, the king felt great regret so a truce was made between mythical creatures and humankind.
 The agreement: the mythical creatures stuck to living in the forests whereas humanity could have the land.
-As well, the special crown that King Balor (or anyone of royal blood) used to control the Golden Army was split into three parts, which two were kept for himself, the third to humans.
+As well, the special crown that King Balor (or anyone of royal blood) used to control the Golden Army was split into three parts, of which two were kept for himself, the third given to humans.
 Also, the Golden Army was hidden somewhere on Earth in dormancy, locked away.

 King Balor’s son, Prince Nuada (Luke Goss), didn’t like the agreement so exiled himself and waited for the right time to strike and take control of the Army and remove the humans from the planet.

 Enter present day, where business flows as usual for Hellboy (Ron Pearlman) and the rest of the Bureau for Paranormal Research and Defense (B.P.R.D.).
-That is, until, Nauda resurfaces and begins slaughtering humans as he tries to piece the crown together so he can control the Golden Army again and find out the secret location as to where the Army is hidden.
+That is, until, Nauda resurfaces and begins slaughtering humans as he tries to piece the crown together so he can control the Golden Army and find out the secret location as to where the Army is hidden.

 To add to the B.P.R.D.’s distress, Hellboy and Liz (Selma Blair) are having issues.
 She wants him more domesticated; he wants to remain free-spirited.
 Also, Abe Sapien (Doug Jones) is taken with Nuada’s twin sister, Princess Nuala (Anna Walton) and, unfortunately, she is linked to Nuada so everything that happens to him happens to her as well.
 Nuala wants to stop her brother for what he has planned.